How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 | Additional dependant deposit (beyond two) | USD 15,000 per dependant |

 Annual fees are paid to maintain SRRV membership and must be kept current.
-Lapse in payment can jeopardise the visa's standing.
+A lapse in payment can put the visa's standing at risk.

-> Regulations may change.
-Always confirm current fees and requirements directly with the Philippine Retirement Authority at pra.gov.ph before proceeding.
+> Fees and requirements may change.
+Always confirm current figures directly with the Philippine Retirement Authority at pra.gov.ph before proceeding.

 - Multiple-entry, indefinite validity — the SRRV does not require renewal as long as the deposit is maintained and annual fees are paid